franciscop/atama/src/old/README.md

 # Atama.js

 > Note: this is early work in progress!
-This documentation describes an API that is not yet available.
+This documentation describes an API that is not yet available .

 [![[Status]](https://circleci.com/gh/franciscop/atama.svg?style=shield)](https://circleci.com/gh/franciscop/atama)